huynhloc/99-problems/problem3/README.md

 - `FormattedWalletBalance` interface should extend from `WalletBalance` interface

-- `children` is not used anywhere, and shoule be removed
+- `children` is not used anywhere, and should be removed

 - missing `blockchain` property in `WalletBalance` interface
 ```